SAP/ui5-typescript/packages/dts-generator/README.md

 ```

 The last block which may be unexpected at first sight is for providing code completion in `sap.ui.require`/`sap.ui.define` statements.

+As soon as a class in your library inherits from a class in another library, however, the `dependencyApiObjects` must given, otherwise you will notice that the base class is replaced with something generic like `Object`, which means that your type definitions are not providing the intended type-safety and code completion.

 ## Support